Keeping your home safe

 We take your safety very seriously.
 It is important that you live safely in your home, not just for the sake of you and your family but also for those that live around you.

-View the Living in your home guide for more information about keeping your home safe.
+for more information about keeping your home safe.
+Living in your home guide

-This leaflet stay safe from fire in your home give you some great guidance on how to stay safe from fire while living in one of our properties, and as a summary you should:
+gives you some great guidance on how to stay safe from fire while living in one of our properties, but as a summary you should: stay safe from fire in your home

-- And finally always test your smoke alarm regularly (weekly)
+And finally always test your smoke alarm each week

 You are twice as likely to die in a fire if you do not have a working smoke alarm!